 The profession of osteopathy is not officially recognized in the province of Québec.
 The practicing osteopaths are well perceived by the general population and appreciated by their patients and the medical doctors who often refer patients.

-For the last two years, the Québec government through the Office des Professions du Québec(O.P.Q.) has been studying the possibility of recognizing osteopathy as a new profession.
+For the last five years, the Québec government through the Office des Professions du Québec(O.P.Q.) has been studying the possibility of recognizing osteopathy as a new profession.
 The number of people treated in osteopathy has come to the attention of the public authorities and there is a growing interest for a new profession complementary to medicine and other existing health professions.

 Quebec Health Legislation can be found at: http://www2.publicationsduquebec.gouv.qc.ca/dynamicSearch/telecharge.php?type=2&file=/M_9/M9.HTM